greg-raven/Department-21/_posts/2022-10-02-very-brave-but-deceased-men-jokes.md

 > A man to show her how to work it.

-Why is the space between a woman’s breasts and her hips called a waist?
+Why is the space between a woman's breasts and her hips called a waist?

 > Because you could easily fit another pair of breasts in there.